hexiao0275/LCMA_RGBT/README.md

 # LCMA_RGBT

-# Efficient Layer-Wise Cross-Modality Calibration and Aggregation for RGB-Infrared Object Detection
+## Efficient Layer-Wise Cross-Modality Calibration and Aggregation for RGB-Infrared Object Detection

 The runnable code is included in the zip package, and this project will be refined in detail after the paper is accepted.

-# INSTAllation
+## Environment

 I have tested the following versions of OS and softwares：